-In the 2018 Security Intelligence report, Microsoft called phishing a “low-hanging fruit” method of malicious cyber attack.
+In Microsoft's Security Intelligence report, they called phishing a “low-hanging fruit” method of malicious cyber attack.
 That’s because phishing requires very little effort on the attacker’s part, and a lot of people fall for it.
 The bad guys know that when they start phishing with malicious scam emails or texts, they have a very good chance of getting a few bites.

 Phishing prevention is a big piece of the puzzle, and since more than 90% of data breach incidents start with phishing attacks, it’s actually a good idea to have a separate phishing prevention training altogether.

 Smishing is the term that is used to describe a social engineering technique that exploits its victims using SMS, or text messaging.
 Where phishing uses email as the point of entry for attack, smishing uses text messages.

 Many people are aware of the dangers of phishing emails and tend to exercise caution.
 But most are NOT aware of this new threat that is presented in our cell phone's text messaging inbox.